 Even the more built up area is really fun because nobody in Vietnam goes more than 40 mph, even on the main roads.
 It’s quite chaotic, but it just works.
 You are cycling amongst motorbikes, other cyclists, vehicles packed high with produce, all travelling along quite slowly. it may be intimidating at first, but you get used to it very quickly.”

 Vietnam is steeped in history, with many remnants from the horrors of the Vietnamese and American war.
 How is this signified in the Hoi An to Halong Bay cycle route?

-“Agent orange is a fertiliser that the Americans used to spray on the crops to kill them, as part of the war against communism to try and starve out the Vietnamese.
-It had huge effects on people’s mental health and lots of babies were born with really horrible side effects, which you still see some of even today.
+“Agent orange is a fertiliser that the Americans used to spray on the crops to damage them, as part of the war against communism to try and starve out the Vietnamese.
+It had huge effects on people’s mental health and lots of babies were born with really horrible side effects, which you still see the effects of today.
 The war is very much within living memory and it really hits you just how horrific it was not so long ago.
-That said, they are very pleased to see you and you being there helps to aid their tourism and gives them more.”
+That said, they are very pleased to see you and you being there helps to aid their tourism.”

 Plunge yourself into the local culture: Fresh seafood & vibrant streets

 First thing on the menu, let’s talk food!

 “Vietnam is a very thin country, its only 20 miles wide in some places so you’re never that far from the sea.
 The standard of food goes up even more because we are very close to the coast and it’s very fresh and local.
 The food smells amazing, interspersed between the different buildings and mixed with all the hustle and bustle of Vietnam.

 If you’re a vegetarian you’ll be loving it!
 I’m an avid meat eater but my favourite dishes were the vegetarian ones.
 The spinach, the greens mixed with garlic and chilli, a bit of fish oil.
 It’s everybody’s sort of palette.”